dimikot/db_micro/README.txt

 When we work with a master-slave asynchronous replication, we always expect that slaves are delayed relative to the master.
-So if a user writes something to the master database, he should not read from a slave anymore, but use only the master - at least untill the slave has already applied the changes from the master made by that user.
+So if a user writes something to the master database, he should not read from a slave anymore, but use only the master - at least until the slave has already applied the changes from the master made by that user.
 Else, after the page is reloaded, user will not see his own changes on it (for example).